 For more details, go here:

-In addition to giving online users access to feeds of your posts, WordPress also makes available RSS feeds of your latest post comments.
+In addition to making RSS feeds of your posts available, WordPress also makes available RSS feeds of comments posted on your site.

-All the comments posted on your site by visitors and users display in the Comments RSS page …
+All the comments posted on your site by visitors display in the Comments RSS page …

-Again, you can check what the comments feed contains by pasting the feed URL into an online feed reader …
+Again, you can check what the comments RSS feed contains by pasting the feed URL into a feed reader …

-(Paste the URL of your comments feed into a feed reader to view the content.
-Image Source: Feedreader)
+(Paste the URL of your comments feed into a feedreader to view the feed content.
+Image: Feedreader)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: